The Cullen Commission Hears River Rock Casino Corrupts Richmond

-The Cullen Commission, set up to investigate money laundering in British Columbia, has had another busy week of hearings, with new evidence surfacing that highlights underhanded activities at the River Rock Casino and Resort.
+The Cullen Commission, set up to investigate money laundering in British Columbia, has had another busy week of hearings.
+New evidence surfacing highlights underhanded activities at the River Rock Casino and Resort.

-Criminal activities associated with the gambling industry were put under the spotlight during another week of cross-examinations at the Cullen Commission.
-During the latest deliberations, Ward Clapham, former superintendent at the Royal Canadian Mounted Police (RCMP) in Richmond, disclosed damning evidence relating to money laundering in the area and, in particular, the River Rock Casino and Resort.
+Criminal activities associated with the gambling industry were spotlighted during another week of cross-examinations at the Cullen Commission.
+During the latest deliberations, Ward Clapham, former superintendent at the gaming policy and enforcement branch of the Royal Canadian Mounted Police (RCMP) in Richmond, disclosed damning evidence relating to money laundering in the area and, in particular, the River Rock Casino and Resort.

-For years now, River Rock Casino has been viewed as a hotbed of money laundering activities.
+The inquiry has heard that River Rock Casino has been viewed as a hotbed of money laundering activities for years.
 It is reported that the casino has become a one-stop-shop for high rollers, who regularly frequent the casino with duffel bags full of money bills.
-Local loan sharks, who have been fuelling the high rollers activities, have also been implicated in the process, as recorded on the casino CCTV.
+As recorded on the casino CCTV, local loan sharks, who have been fuelling the high roller activities, have also been implicated in the process.

-The latest round of hearings took place during the last week of October.
-Clapham, who started keeping a close eye on the casino in 2004, noted that a shift in Richmond was immediately felt once River Rock Casino launched operations.
+The latest round of the Cullen Commission hearings took place during the last week of October.
+Clapham, who started keeping a close eye on the casino in 2004, noted that Richmond experienced a shift immediately after River Rock Casino launched operations.

 At the time, Clapham identified the casino as a “growing monster”, with a surge in loan sharking, extortions and kidnapping taking place on the resort’s premises.
-During the same period, a spike in the number of illegal gambling dens was also recorded, drawing organised criminals from other areas ready to grab a slice of the profits.
+During the same period, the number of illegal gambling dens grew, drawing organised crime opportunists from other areas ready to grab a slice of the profits.

 Spiralling Security Allocations

-As a result of the surge in illegal activities, it became clear that additional funds would be needed to monitor the casino.
-At the time, the request for extra funding was submitted to the City of Richmond but was turned down, stating that no further funds can be set aside for policing since federal RCMP is already monitoring the venue.
+As a result of the surge in illegal activities, it became clear that the authorities needed additional funds to continue monitoring the casino.
+At the time, the City of Richmond received a request for extra funding but turned it down, stating that no further funds could be set aside for policing since the federal RCMP was already monitoring the venue.

-It was only in 2007 that four additional police officers were assigned to keep a close eye on the casino venue and surrounding area.
-To date, the security allocations have reached CA$8,5 million.
+It was only in 2007 that the casino got four additional police officers to keep a close eye on the premises and the surrounding area.
+The Cullen Commission heard that, to date, the security allocations had reached C$8,5 million.